British rule in Burma

-British colonial rule in Burma lasted from 1824 to 1948, from the successive three Anglo-Burmese Wars through the creation of Burma as a province of British India to the establishment of an independently administered colony out of British colonial English ruled India, and finally independence.
-The region under British control was known as British Burma, and officially known as Burma (မြန်မာပြည်) from 1886.
+British colonial rule in Burma lasted from 1824 to 1948, from the successive three Anglo-Burmese Wars through the creation of Burma as a province of British India to the establishment of an independently administered colony separate from British colonial India, and finally independence.
+The region under British control was known as British Burma, and officially known as Burma (မြန်မာနိုင်ငံတော်) (Note: MLCTS: Mranmanuingngamtau, lit.
+Great Country of the Mranma or State of Myanmar) from 1886.

 Some portions of Burmese territories, including Arakan and Tenasserim, were annexed by the British after their victory in the First Anglo-Burmese War; Lower Burma was annexed in 1852 after the Second Anglo-Burmese War.
 These territories were designated as a chief commissioner's province known as British Burma in 1862.

 After the Third Anglo-Burmese War in 1885, Upper Burma was annexed, and the following year, the province of Burma in British ruled India was created, becoming a major province (a lieutenant-governorship) in 1897.
-This arrangement lasted until 1937, when Burma was separated from English ruled India and made a separate Crown Colony administered by the Burma Office under the Secretary of State for India and Burma.
+This arrangement lasted until 1937, when Burma was separated from British-ruled India and made a separate Crown Colony administered by the Burma Office under the Secretary of State for India and Burma.
 British rule was disrupted during the Japanese occupation of much of the country during World War II.
 Burma achieved independence from British rule on 4 January 1948.

-Burma is sometimes referred to as "the Scottish Colony" owing to the outsized role played by Scotsmen in colonising and running the country, one of the most notable being Sir James Scott.
-It was also known for the important role played by Indian immigrants in managing and administering the colony, especially while it was still a part of the British Raj; some historians have called this a case of co-colonialism.
+Burma is sometimes referred to as "the Scottish Colony" owing to the considerable role played by Scots in colonising and running the country, one of the most notable being Sir James Scott.
+It was also known for the important role played by Indian immigrants in managing and administering the colony, especially while it was still part of British India; some historians have called this a case of co-colonialism, drawing attention to the rise of anti-Indian nationalism in Burma.